 We’ll help you get to know this nut.
-The American Pecan Council is your go-to resource for all you need to know about the American Pecan.
+The American Pecan Council is your go-to resource for all you need to know about American Pecans.

 Who is the American Pecan Council?